SirSanctified/restaurant_website/README.md

 This project is a simple website for a restaurant built using ReactJS as a learning exercise.
 It features a homepage with multiple sections including About, Special Menu, Laurels, and Contact sections.

-The goal of this project was to gain a better understanding of how to build a website using ReactJS, as well as to practice utilizing Bootstrap and responsive design principles.
+The goal of this project was to gain a better understanding of how to build a website using ReactJS, as well as to practice utilizing responsive design principles.
 The website is designed to be mobile-first, making it accessible and easy to use on devices of all sizes.

 ## Getting Started